Black Friday special: save 40% off Paired Premium! Claim offer

 Take turns asking each other relationship check-in questions and be sure to actively listen to one another, without interrupting.
 Try not to bring up all your issues at once (or expect miracles), and if the conversation gets heated make sure to take a break and regroup your emotions.

-“Think of this check-in as a time you open the lid to a container and it feels safe to share some of the worries you have been carrying around solo,” says Moraya Seeger DeGeare, a licensed marriage and family therapist, and Paired’s In-House Relationship Expert.
+“Think of this check-in as a time you open the lid to a container and it feels safe to share some of the worries you have been carrying around solo,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “Now you’re putting them both in one place, and it can immediately feel less lonely.
 It also gives each other more opportunity to respond and comfort the other person,” she adds.